December 17 Update:

 Updated visitor restrictions

-- Visiting hours will be 12 p.m. – 6 p.m. with the duration of one hour;
+- Visit must be scheduled, with the duration of one hour;

 - No eating or drinking by designated visitors is permitted in the hospital since this has been identified as an important source of reported outbreaks in Toronto/GTA hospitals, however there is allowance for in and out privileges so visitors may eat in their car;

-- Visitors will still be able to visit hospital vendors to bring food/drinks to patients, but will continue to not be allowed to sit in common areas (cafeteria, etc.);
+- Visitors will not be able to visit hospital vendors to bring food/drinks to patients, and not be allowed to sit in common areas (cafeteria, etc.);

 - Visitors must follow infection control practices (i.e. Wearing a mask at all times).